leahnp/maas-ansible-playbook/README.md

   `ansible-playbook -i <IP>, -u ubuntu -e 'ansible_python_interpreter=/usr/bin/python3' install_pkg.yml`

-NOTES: I was running Ubuntu 16.04 LTS "Xenial Xerus" for my OS - which comes with python3, so I have to explicitly tell ansible where to find python.
+NOTES: I was running Ubuntu 16.04 LTS "Xenial Xerus" for my OS - which comes with Python3, so I have to explicitly tell Ansible where to find Python.
 Also I install packages under the Ubuntu user (-u), these my differ for your setup.

 If you want to run your ansible task on more than one machine, put them in a comma separated list after the first IP.